-Plays she has directed include the local professional productions of The Heir Apparent at Stage West (co-production with Theatre TCU); Rasheeda Speaking, Funnyman, I and You, Venus in Fur and Exit, Pursued by a Bear at Circle Theatre; I’ll Eat You Last and Mr. & Mrs. Fitch at Amphibian Productions; the Shakespeare Dallas production of The King’s Face (2016 Out-of-the-Loop Fringe Festival), as well as the staged readings of Macbeth and Coriolanus for the Shakespeare Dallas “Complete Works Series.”
-Other professional productions directed include The Unfortunates at Kitchen Theatre (NY) as well as Two Rooms, The Heidi Chronicles, Steel Magnolias, and A Christmas Carol (MN).
-University and community productions directed include the Theatre TCU productions of Buried Child, Fiddler on the Roof, The Importance of Being Earnest, Three Sisters, Measure for Measure, How I Learned to Drive, The Beaux’ Stratagem, The Crucible, and The Beauty Queen of Leenane, as well as The Bacchae, Kiss Me, Kate, The Glass Menagerie, Dancing at Lughnasa, Good Night, Desdemona (Good Morning, Juliet), The Waiting Room, The Laramie Project, and The Runner Stumbles.
+Directing credits include the local professional productions of Rasheeda Speaking, Funnyman, I and You, Venus in Fur and Exit, Pursued by a Bear at Circle Theatre, I’ll Eat You Last and Mr. & Mrs. Fitch at Amphibian Productions, the Shakespeare Dallas production of The King’s Face as well as the staged readings of Macbeth and Coriolanus for the Shakespeare Dallas “Complete Works Series,” and the Theatre TCU co-productions of The Heir Apparent at Stage West and Electra at Hip Pocket Theatre.
+Other professional directing assignments include The Unfortunates at Kitchen Theatre (NY) as well as Two Rooms, The Heidi Chronicles, Steel Magnolias, and A Christmas Carol (MN).
+University productions directed include the Theatre TCU productions of Bright Star, Othello, My Love is As a Fever, Buried Child, Fiddler on the Roof, The Importance of Being Earnest, Three Sisters, Measure for Measure, How I Learned to Drive, The Beaux’ Stratagem, The Crucible, and The Beauty Queen of Leenane, as well as The Bacchae, Kiss Me, Kate, The Glass Menagerie, The Waiting Room, The Laramie Project, Dancing at Lughnasa and Good Night, Desdemona (Good Morning, Juliet) at other universities.

-Among her favorite professional acting roles are Ima in the 2020 internet streamed production of The Immigrant (Theatre Three), Vivian Bearing in Wit (2014 Column Award: Best Actress in a Play), and Dottie in Noises Off, (Theatre Arlington), Bertha in Boeing, Boeing! and Cindy in Luna Gale (Circle Theatre), Kim in First Day of School (Amphibian Productions), Inspector Goring in The Game’s Afoot (Water Tower Theatre), the titular role in Hedda Gabler (performed in Cairo, Egypt), Barb in Swimming in the Shallows (Kitchen Theatre) and Rachel in Reckless at The New Tradition Theatre in St. Cloud, MN, which she founded with her husband, Brian Martinson.
-There, her musical adaptation of A Christmas Carol was produced annually for ten years, as well as for six consecutive years at the Metropolis Performing Arts Centre in Chicago.
-Other playwriting credits include Jack & the Beanstalk and The Consecourse, which toured elementary and middle schools respectively throughout Minnesota.
-She has previously been an assistant professor at the University of Connecticut, Syracuse University, Ithaca College, the University of Mississippi, and the American University in Cairo, Egypt.
+Among her favorite professional acting roles are Governor Ann Richards in ANN at Water Tower Theatre, Janine in The Niceties and Ima in The Immigrant at Theatre Three, Bertha in Boeing, Boeing!, Cindy in Luna Gale and The Mystery Novelist in Kodachrome at Circle Theatre, Vivian Bearing in Wit (2014 Column Award winner) and Dottie in Noises Off at Theatre Arlington, Kim in First Day of School at Amphibian Stage, the titular role in Hedda Gabler (performed in Cairo, Egypt), Barb in Swimming in the Shallows at Kitchen Theatre and Rachel in Reckless at The New Tradition Theatre in St. Cloud, MN, which she co-founded with her husband, Brian Martinson.
+There, her musical adaptation of A Christmas Carol was produced annually for ten years and was the holiday favorite for nine years at the Metropolis Performing Arts Centre in Chicago.
+Other playwriting credits include The Consecourse and a touring adaptation of Jack & the Beanstalk.
+Prior to coming to TCU, Krista was an assistant professor at the University of Connecticut, Syracuse University, Ithaca College, the University of Mississippi, and the American University in Cairo, Egypt.
+She is a member of VASTA, the Dramatists Guild and the Society of Stage Directors and Choreographers.

 Playwriting: